 Blackcomb Base Adventure Zone, presented by Nintendo

 Tons of fun for kids of all ages, the Family Adventure Zone presented by Nintendo, located at the base of Blackcomb Mountain in the Upper Village, is getting a boost this summer with the introduction of two new attractions: the Mighty Jump Air Bag and the Water Wars Water Balloon Game.
-The Family Adventure Zone also features Mario & Friends Mini Golf a climbing wall, a maze and much more.
+The Family Adventure Zone also features Mario & Friends Mini Golf, a maze and much more.

 Farmers' Market Wednesday & Sundays